utilmeta/utilmeta-py/docs/en/tutorials/realworld-blog.md

 In the Schema class we wrote, there are many kinds of fields, and we will explain them one by one.

-*  `author`: ** Relational Schema field **, it is a foreign key field, and uses a type declaration to specify another Schema class.
+*  `author`: **Relational object**, it is a foreign key field, and uses a type declaration to specify another Schema class.
 When querying, `author` it will query out the information of the author and user of the article according to the declaration of ProfileSchema.

 !!!
 Tip “Relational Query Field”

-* ** Multi-level relation query field ** `tag_list` Sometimes you just need to query out a field in a relational table, and you can use this usage.
+* `tag_list`：**Multi-level relation field**，Sometimes you just need to query out a field in a relational table, and you can use this usage.
 This field declares `orm.Field('tags.name')` that it will query along `tags` the path of- `name`.
 The final query is the name list of the tag corresponding to the article.

-*  `favorites_count`: ** Expression field **: Remember the `favorites = models.ManyToManyField('article.Article', related_name='favorited_bys')` fields you declared in the User model?
+*  `favorites_count`: **Expression field**: Remember the `favorites = models.ManyToManyField('article.Article', related_name='favorited_bys')` fields you declared in the User model?
 You can flexibly use these relation names or inverse relations to create expression fields `favorites_count` using `models.Count('favorited_bys')` the query [number of users who liked the article].

 Also for the `tag_list` and `favorites_count` fields, we use `alias` parameters to give them real names for input and output.

 #### Field mode
 You can see that in the above example, many fields specify `mode` this parameter. `mode` The parameter can be used to declare the applicable mode (scenario) of a field, so that it can show different behaviors in different scenarios.
 The commonly used scenarios in the addition, deletion, modification and query of data are

-*  `'r'`: **Inquire**: returned as the result of a database query
+*  `'r'`: **Read/Retrieve**: returned as the result of a database query
-*  `'w'`: ** Update **: An existing record in the database needs to be updated as requested data
+*  `'w'`: **Write/Update**: An existing record in the database needs to be updated as requested data
-*  `'a'`: ** Create **: As the requested data, a new record needs to be created in the database
+*  `'a'`: **Add/Create**: As the requested data, a new record needs to be created in the database

 You can combine pattern letters to indicate that a field supports multiple patterns.
 By default, UtilMeta will automatically assign a pattern based on the nature of the model field.